 The Germans invaded France in 1940, and company capital was transferred to the United States to disguise the British origins of the firm.
 The Second World War isolated Perrier from its traditional markets of the British Empire, the USA and the French colonies.
-Between 1941 and 1944 sales to the German army represented 40 percent of turnover.
+Sales to the German army represented 40 percent of turnover between 1941 and 1944.

-After the liberation of France, the Harmsworth family looked to sell the business, which was loss-making and required substantial investment.
-Gustave Leven (1915 – 2008) was working at his family stockbroking firm in Paris when his father asked him to find a buyer for Perrier in 1946.
-He visited the Perrier bottling plant, which was in need of reorganisation.
+Leven visited the bottling plant, which was in need of reorganisation.
 He witnessed workers fill bottles by plunging them into the spring by hand, and sometimes using their feet to help put the bottle caps on.
+However, he identified the Perrier brand as strong, with considerable scope for improvement.
+Leven acquired Perrier with four partners for £100,000.

 Leven installed a glass bottle manufacturing plant at Vergeze in 1973.

-By the early 1970s, Perrier was distributed in Britain by Schweppes and Grand Metropolitan.
+Perrier was distributed in Britain by Schweppes and Grand Metropolitan by the early 1970s.
 The British market was limited to a few high-end establishments, as its distributors did not believe that there was a significant demand for bottled water.
 Perrier entered into British supermarket distribution for itself from 1974.
 Six million bottles were sold in Britain in 1978.

+The Vergeze site employed 2,500 people by 1983 and Perrier was sold in 119 countries.
 25 percent of sales were in the United States by 1984.

 The brand peaked in 1989, when 1.2 billion bottles were sold, with half exported to the United States.

-In March 1990 it was reported that Perrier contained a minimal amount of a carcinogen called benzene, because a filter meant to catch naturally occuring benzene from the spring had not been replaced.
+In March 1990 it was reported that Perrier contained a minimal amount of a carcinogen because a charcoal filter meant to catch naturally occurring benzene from the spring had not been replaced.

+The United States Food & Drug Administration declared that the benzene content was harmless.
 A cancer specialist stated that an individual would have to consume a quart of Perrier every day for an entire lifetime to consume a harmful amount of benzene.

 Perrier acquired San Pellegrino, its Italian rival, in 1997.

 Nestle struggled against a powerful union at the Perrier plant.
-With rising sales, Leven had acquiesced to union demands throughout the 1980s.
-Faced with stagnant sales, Nestle found that it was unable to accommodate union demands.
-Between 1992 and 2004 it failed to make a profit from Perrier.
+With rising sales, Leven had acquiesced to union requests throughout the 1980s.
+Faced with stagnant sales, Nestle found that it was unable to continue to accommodate union demands.
+Nestle failed to make a profit from Perrier between 1992 and 2004.